Sky seizes English Premier League rights back from Spark

 Sky's new EPL deal was on undisclosed terms and negotiated directly with the English Premier League.
 BeinSport - Sky's partner when it last had EPL rights between 2016 and 2019 - was out of the frame this time.

-Streaming English football first came to NZ in 2013 via PremierLeaguePass, launched in 2013 and bankrolled by rich lister Peter Cooper.
-It partnered with Spark toward the end of its three-year rights period before it was outbid BeinSport, which partnered with Sky, for the 2016-19 cycle.
+Streaming English football first came to NZ in 2013 via PremierLeaguePass, launched in 2013 and bankrolled by rich-lister Peter Cooper.
+It partnered with Spark toward the end of its three-year rights period before it was outbid by BeinSport, which partnered with Sky, for the 2016-19 cycle.

 A PremierLeaguePass insider estimated Bein paid $10m for 2016 to 2019 rights.

-It's likely the price has head sharply north since.
-The Premier league just jacked up its prize money to £176m for the winning 2021/22 team (from £153m last year).
+It's likely the price has headed sharply north since.
+The Premier League just jacked up its prize money to £176m for the winning 2021/22 team (from £153m last year).
 The 20th-placed team will still pocket an eye-watering £106m (from £98m).

 The Premier League is the most viewed sports league in the world, attracting a global cumulative audience of 3.2 billion viewers, Moloney says.